IHE/ITI.Topologies/topologies.md

 A combination of OrganizationAffiliation Resources would be used to complete this representation:

 * An Organization at the top level represents the Upper Network.
-This Organization does not have any endpoints and does not directly facilitate exchange, but exists to represent the authority for the upper network.
+This Organization does not have any endpoints and does not directly facilitate exchange, but exists to represent the entity in charge of operating the upper network.
-* The Lower Networks connect to the upper network via OrganizationAffiliation Resources with code=HIEConnectivity.
-This signals that both Organizations are members of Upper Network and therefore they can access each other's corresponding endpoints.
+* The Lower Networks connect to the upper network via a pair of OrganizationAffiliation Resources.
+One OrganizationAffiliation Resource will have code="HIEResponder" and their upper network accessible endpoint to indicate that they will respond on the network.
+The other will have code "HIEInitiator" to indicate that they are a client on the upper network.
+Since both Organizations are both initiators and responders on upper network, they can access each other's endpoints.
-* Within Lower Network A, three types of OrganizationAffiliation Resources are used ** Those with code=DocShare-federate indicate that Lower Network A's endpoint provides access to documents from the two Organizations within.
+- Within Lower Network A, four types of OrganizationAffiliation Resources are used
+  - Those with code=DocShare-federate-ext indicate that Lower Network A's endpoint on the upper network provides access to documents from the two Organizations within.
 This would be used by Community 1.2.8 to access the Organizations in Lower Network A.
+  - Those with code=DocShare-federate-int indicate that Lower Network A's endpoint for its members provides access to documents from the Organizations within.
+  In this case, since only Community 1.2.7 has this code, only Community 1.2.7's documents will be returned by Lower Network A's Initiating Gateway when queried from within the network.
+  - Those with code=HIEInitiator and HIEResponder act as they do on the upper network, but scoped to the lower network.
-** Those with code=HIEConnectivity indicate that both orgs are members of Lower Network A, which means that as members, they can access each others corresponding endpoints.
+  In other words, they indicate that both members of Lower Network A can access each other's corresponding endpoints.
-** Those with code=PartnerConnectivity indicate that the lower network orgs can use the linked endpoint to access the Lower Network A gateway, which can forward requests to other organizations that are members of the Upper Network

 This would be represented in an mCSD Directory as follows: